Impression management: Motives

-A range of factors that govern impression management can be identified.
-It can be stated that impression management becomes necessary whenever there exists a kind of social situation, whether real or imaginary.
-Logically, the awareness of being a potential subject of monitoring is also crucial.
-Furthermore, the characteristics of a given social situation are important.
-Specifically, the surrounding cultural norms determine the appropriateness of particular nonverbal behaviours.
-The actions have to be appropriate to the targets, and within that culture, so that the kind of audience as well as the relation to the audience influences the way impression management is realized.
-A person's goals are another factor governing the ways and strategies of impression management.
-This refers to the content of an assertion, which also leads to distinct ways of presentation of aspects of the self.
-The degree of self-efficacy describes whether a person is convinced that it is possible to convey the intended impression.
+Impression management can be found in all social interactions, whether real or imaginary, and is governed by a range of factors.
+The characteristics of a given social situation are important; specifically, the surrounding cultural norms determine the appropriateness of particular nonverbal behaviors.
+The actions and exchange have to be appropriate to the targets, and within that culture's norms.
+Thus, the nature of the audience and its relationship with the speaker influences the way impression management is realized.

+The awareness of being a potential subject of monitoring is also crucial.
+A person's goals inform the strategies of impression management, and can influence how they are received.
+This leads to distinct ways of presenting the self.
+Self-efficacy describes whether a person is convinced that it is possible to convey the intended impression.
+Conmen, for instance, can rely on their ability to emanate self-assuredness in the process of gaining a mark's trust.